 We believe so strongly in the experiential education gained through travel that studying abroad is a requirement for international studies and political science majors.
 And, financial concerns won't hinder you — a semester studying abroad is the same cost as studying on our Point Loma campus.
-Political science majors have the option of studying abroad in Sacramento, Washington, D.C., or any international study abroad program offered by PLNU’s Office of Global Studies.
+Political science majors have the option of studying abroad in Sacramento, Washington, D.C., or any international study abroad program offered by PLNU’s Study Abroad Office.
 International studies majors must study abroad internationally.

 Studying abroad is not required for history majors, but a wide variety of travel opportunities — including a study abroad semester — are still available to you if history is your major of choice.